HealthCatalyst/healthcareai-r/inst/docs/healthcare-statistics/variation-across-groups.md

 ![Table output from variationAcrossGroups](img/variationAcrossGroupsTableOutput.png)

 ### The boxplot across the combinations of `Dept` and `Age`
-* There is no significant difference in the mean of measure among groups A.Young, B.Young and C.Young.
+* There is no significant difference in the mean of LOS between groups A.Old and C.Old.
-* There is also no significant difference in the mean of measure among groups B.Young, C.Young, A.Old, B.Old and C.Old.
+* There is also no significant difference in the mean of LOS between groups A.Young and B.Young, and between groups A.Young and C.Young.
+* Group B.Old has a significant longer LOS than the other groups.
-* Group A.Young has a significant higher measure than groups A.Old, B.Old and C.Old.
+* Group C.Young has a significant shorter LOS than the other groups.

 ![Boxplot output from variationAcrossGroups](img/variationAcrossGroupsBoxplotOutput.png)